LisaGenner/myFlix-client/README.md

 The application contains function components

-The application is hosted online
+The application is hosted online.
+See Demo using this link:  https://myflix-20778.netlify.app/